HCH1/blog/blog RX100 3.md

 ```
 Where is the Milky Way?

-The only thing that seemed to be happening was that everything was available at the time,
+Another funny thing was that when things were all set up that night, but I looked up at the Milky Way,
-but I was looking up at the Milky Way, full of black question marks...
-Later, the local guide
+where the Milky Way? full of black question marks...
+Later, the local guide pointed out where in the sky,
-pointed out where in the sky, also told me that the moon out as soon as possible to shoot better.
+also told me that the moon out as soon as possible to shoot better.
-(as anyone who likes to photograph the Milky Way knows, when there is a moon in the sky,
+(as anyone who likes to photograph the Milky Way knows, when there is a moon in the sky, especially
-especially around the full moon, the light pollution created by the moon can seriously affect
+around the full moon, the light pollution created by the moon can seriously affect the observation and
-the observation and photography of the Milky Way, and the extended exposure time can make
-the picture as bright as day.)
+photography of the Milky Way, and the extended exposure time can make the picture as bright as day.)

-In the wild or in the mountains, where there is no light pollution, people with good eyesight
+In the wild or in the mountains, where there is no light pollution, people with good eyesight can only
-can only see a faint and faint track from the stars.
-Photos or photos of star clusters like
+see a faint and faint track from the stars.
-those of NASA are postproduced.
+Photos or photos of star clusters like those of NASA are postproduced.

-Please download app star walk, it will directly detect your location GPS to find the
+Please download app star walk, it will directly detect your location GPS to find the corresponding sky map!
-corresponding star map, very convenient!

 Star parameter setting is recommended

-For photoshop changes, I'm using a simple app called Snapseed, which allows you to get a
+For photoshop, I'm using a cool app called Snapseed, which allows you to get a decent picture of the galaxy
-decent picture of the galaxy with just one button and three tweaks.
-Unlock the image you want to
-change with Snapseed, and then,
+with just one button and three tweaks.
+Unlock the image you want to change with Snapseed, and then,

 One button:
 - Tools - > HDR

 Three adjustments:
-- filter strength is stronger
+- high filter strength
-- luminance brightness a little bit small
+- small luminance brightness
-- saturation is a little higher
+- saturation is large
 ```
 ## End